UmakanthKaspa/MERN-Auth-Practice/README.md

 - **Forgot Password Functionality**: Implemented password reset functionality via email.
 - **Change Password Mechanism**: Provided users with a secure way to change their passwords.
-- **Multi-factor Authentication (MFA)**: Experimented with OTP and one-time link verification options.
+- **Multi-factor Authentication (MFA)**: Experimented with OTP and one-time link verification options. using mern i want to build a project where usder can login and sign email verification forgetpassword and aslo can change password suing otp or one time link or using old password